• Skip to primary navigation

 Like most Czech food it pairs well with beer.

-A staple of Czech cuisine and Central Europe, you can find this dish all over the city.
+A staple of Czech cuisine and Central Europe, you can find this dish all over the place.
 The origin traces back to 9th-century stews eaten by Hungarian shepherds.
 Tender cubes of beef lay in a seasoned brown gravy, along with bread dumplings and crispy onions (some recipes include noodles).

 6. Duck confit